juvalen/mb-checker/README.md

  -o work_dir:	Folder in which **ALL.url** file will be stored (defaults to `./work_dir/`)

- -d, --duplicates:	remove duplicated bookmarks

  -f, --folders:	remove empty folders

  <codeN>:	list of http return codes to filter out.
 If no codes are provided script will just classify all bookmarks to their code named file, and copy original Bookmarks unchanged.
 It is allowed the use of **dot** as a digit wildcard.

 For instance:

-  `./buildJSON -d 30.
+  `./buildJSON 30.
 404 406`

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; will filter live bookmark file (for Ubuntu) to remove http return codes 30., 404 & 406 and removing duplicated entries.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; will filter live bookmark file (for Ubuntu) to remove http return codes 30., 404 & 406.
 Regexp character **.** is allowed and means any caharacter, so 300..309 return codes will be filtered.
 This command will generate 7 files in _work_dir_ subdirectory. :

 * **XXX.url**: list of inaccessible URLs

-* **DDD.url**: list of duplicated URLs

 * **30..url**: list of 30.
 URLs